espoirMur/end-to-end-rag/notes.md

 - Description about the ingestion component and how it is just modern data engineering, Export transform and load.

 - Retrieval, explain how we can evaluate a retrieval engine, precision at 5 and 10.

+### Update October 28 2024

+Build a summarizer need to make sure the volume are running inside the docker container.

+Update the 30 October 2024

+The news clustering is working.

+Next we need to build a proof of concept that will generate the daily summary for the news.